TTTaevas/osu-api-v2-js/README.md

 import * as osu from "osu-api-v2-js"

 async function logUserTopPlayBeatmap(username: string) {
-  // It's more convenient to use `osu.API.createAsync()` instead of `new osu.API()` as it doesn't require you to directly provide an access_token!
-  // You may wish to make it so you can use your `api` object multiple times instead of creating multiple `api` objects const api = await osu.API.createAsync("<client_id>", "<client_secret>") // id as a number, secret as a string
+  // Create an API object, it'll automatically get an access_token which it'll use in future requests const api = new osu.API(client_id, "<client_secret>") // id as a number, secret as a string

   const user = await api.getUser(username) // We need to get the id of the user in order to request what we want const scores = await api.getUserScores(user, "best", osu.Ruleset.osu, {lazer: false}, {limit: 1}) // Specifying the Ruleset is optional